Circassian genocide: Background

+Prelude: Russo-Circassian War

 Start of conflicts with Circassia

-Circassians, Christianised through Byzantine influence between the 5th and 6th centuries, were generally allied with Georgians, and both Georgians and Circassians wanted to retain good relations with the Russians.
+Circassians, Christianised through Byzantine influence between the 5th and 6th centuries, were generally allied with Georgians.
+From the 16th century they entered into alliance with Georgia: Georgians and Circassians regarded themselves as constituting a single Christian island in the Black Sea and jointly appealed to Russia for protection.
 Although there had previously been a small Muslim presence in Circassia, significant conversions came after 1717, when Sultan Murad IV ordered the Crimeans to spread Islam among the Circassians, with the Ottomans seeing success in converting members of the aristocracy who would then ultimately spread the religion to their dependents; Islam gained much more ground later as conversion came to be used to cement defensive alliances to protect their independence against Russian expansion.

-During the reign of Catherine II the Russian army started entering Circassian soil and erecting forts, in an attempt to quickly annex Circassia.
+During the reign of Catherine II, the Russian army started entering Circassian soil and erecting forts, in an attempt at quick annexation.
 In 1763, Russian forces occupied the town of Mezdeug (modern-day Mozdok) in Eastern Circassia, turning it into a Russian fortress.
 Thus began the first hostilities between Circassians and the Russian Empire.

 In 1764, Circassian prince Misost Bematiqwa started the Circassian resistance in Eastern Circassia.
 Bematiqwa's resistance was strengthened when on October 18, 1768, the Ottoman sultan, who had declared war on Russia, sent a letter to Bematiqwa stating that he, as caliph, ordered all Muslim peoples of the Caucasus to officially make war against Russia.
 The Ottoman Empire lost its protector status with the Crimean Khanate with the 1774 Treaty of Küçük Kaynarca.
 Following these events, Russian presence in the region increased, and the Circassians requested help and alliance from the Ottomans.

-The Russians introduced courts in Kabarda (Eastern Circassia) in the early 1790s and declared that the Adyghe Xabze, the Circassian law, has been removed, greatly angering Circassians.
+The Russians introduced courts in Kabarda (Eastern Circassia) in the early 1790s and declared that the Adyghe Xabze, the Circassian law, had been removed, greatly angering Circassians.